nuxt-community/nuxtent-module/docs/content/Configuration.md

 Here are the possible options:

+- `page`, String that specifies page directory where dynamic content is being requested.
+This is required so that the page's route path can be changed to match the content's permalink configuration.
 - `permalink`, String that specifies dynamic url path parameters.
 The possible options are `:slug`, `:section`, `:year`, `:month`, `:day`.
 - `isPost`, Boolean that specifies whether the content requires a date.
 The default is true.
 - `anchorLevel`, Number that specifies the heading level that you wish to be converted to link anchors for navigation within the content's body.
 Defaults to 1, so any `H1` in a `md` file will be converted.
 - `data`, Object that specifies that additional data that you would like injected into your content's component.
-- `routes`, Array that configures the route where you inteded to request content at.
-Each option is an Object that takes in the route's `path` and `method`.
-This is required, so that the page's route path can be changed to match the content's permalink configuration and so that, if necessary, the appropriate content data can be generated for static builds.
+- `generate`, Array that specficies the [API request `method`](/guide/usage#fetching-content) being used inside pages, so that the appropriate content data can be generated for static builds.
-  - `route.path`, String that specifies page directory where content is being requested.
-  - `route.method`, String that specifies the [API request `method`](/guide/usage#fetching-content) used.

 Here's an example `nuxt.content.js` file: